TaniyaJose/Morse-Code-Translator-using-EEG/README.md

 Ensure the electrodes are connected to the amplifier which is connected to the USB-DUX box and then connected to the computer using a USB cable.
-Once the set-up is complete run the python file (from the directory in which the code is saved in) on the Linux command line (BASH) to execute the code as follows:
+Once the set-up is complete run the Python file (from the directory in which the code is saved in) on the Linux command line (BASH) to execute the code as follows:

 ```